The Mid-Republic and the Punic Wars

 The decision was made to destroy Carthage, and Roman ambassador Marcus Porcius Cato famously said, "furthermore, I think that Carthage should be destroyed", in Latin: ceterum censeo Carthaginem esse delendam.
 In 149 BC, Rome declared war on Carthage, stating that the Carthaginians had attacked Numidia without Rome's approval.
 Eventually, General Scipio Aemilianus destroyed the city razing its walls to the ground, and all the inhabitants who remained alive were captured and sold as slaves.
 With the end of the Third Punic War, Rome had control of large North African territories.

-The Seleucid Empire's expansion into Anatolia (today's Turkey) was stopped in what were some very brutal battles with the Roman army in the 2nd century BC.
-Eventually Rome conquered the Greek territories (in today's Turkey and the Middle East).
-The conquest of these territories also had another effect: Rome adopted some of the Greek customs and Roman culture became more refined and sophisticated.
-Rome also became the sole power in the Mediterranean.
+Rome also focused on conquering the Greek kingdoms.
+The Seleucid Empire, a Greek empire stretching from the Middle East to north-western India, was one example.
+Rome stopped the Seleucid Empire's expansion into Anatolia in brutal battles in the 2nd century BC.
+Rome eventually conquered the Greek territories in modern-day Turkey and the Middle East.
+The conquest of these territories also had another effect: Rome adopted some of the Greek customs, and Roman culture became more refined and sophisticated.
+Rome became the sole power in the Mediterranean.

 Return from The Punic Wars to Homepage